fallahn/xygine/tutorial/part_3/readme.md

     TextureID::handles[TextureID::Paddle] = m_resources.load<sf::Texture>("assets/images/paddle.png");

-The `ResourceManager::load()` function is templated and can be used to load different kinds of resources.
+The `ResourceHandler::load()` function is templated and can be used to load different kinds of resources.
 When loading fonts or images the same pattern of namespacing and handle array can be used.